Hvaheterdu/hvaheterdu/README.md

 Backend Developer • AI & Robotics Background • Privacy-Focused ML

-Backend developer at **Norwegian Public Roads Administration (Statens Vegvesen)** working on systems that contribute to **road safety and reliable public infrastructure**.
+Backend developer at **Norwegian Public Roads Administration (Statens Vegvesen)** working on systems that contribute to **road safety on Norwegian roads**.

 My interests lie at the intersection of:

 -   Secure backend systems.
 -   Machine learning and computer vision.
--   Data analytics.
+-   Data science and advanced analytics.
 -   Privacy-preserving technologies.
 -   Trustworthy and responsible AI.